bobcat1993/mvp_twilio/README.md

 ![MHRA Intended purpose](intended_purpose.png)

-### <a name="gdpr"></a>Where can I learn more about GDPR?

-A great place to learn about GDPR is the [Information Commissioners Office](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/).

 ### <a name="whatsapp"></a>Why did you use WhatsApp?

 If you are anything like me, you probably already have 100 apps on your phone, some of which you NEVER open.
 One app I, and 2 billion other people, use regularly is WhatsApp.
 It's a familiar user interface with no download required.
 It's also easy to send people notifications of new features and reminders.
 You can even give people a link to connect directly to your bot, `https://wa.me/<number>`.
 Yes, it's really THAT SIMPLE!